 Under Texas law, community property is every single item acquired during your marriage to your spouse.
 Separate property is defined by assets received prior to marriage, by gift, by device, or by bequest.

 After each asset receives its classification, the Texas Estates Code determines how the asset is split.

 For example: If I am married with children (one of which is from a previous relationship), my surviving spouse is only entitled to retain her 1/2 of the community property and only 1/3 of my separate property.

 The remaining interest in the community property my spouse and I share is given to my children.
 Therefore, 2/3rds of my separate property passes only to my children while my spouse receives the remaining 1/3.

 How can you avoid this?

-Simple: Hire a lawyer to draft an estate plan.
+Simple: Hire a lawyer who limits their practice solely to estate planning to draft, well, an estate plan.

 Having an estate plan minimizes confusion, allows the family to grieve in peace, and can avoid the need for prolonged or expensive court involvement if set up correctly.

 Getting started on an estate plan doesn’t have to be time-consuming, frustrating, or uncomfortable.

 Making sure we have an estate plan in place can provide us peace-of-mind in knowing our loved ones are protected and that our wishes will be honored.